ARP-ESSER Fund Usage Plan

 · Programs to Address Student Learning Gaps

 During a course of three school years (2021-2024), educators within the district will be trained on and implement several diagnostic-intervention strategies to address learning loss for students during the Pandemic quarantines and school closures.
+Educators will receive stipends for this training and providing these extended-day and extended-year services.
 Educators will utilize multiple sources of data to visualize key metrics that influence student performance, like chronic absence, suspensions, office referrals and course failures.
 Utilizing these matrixes, a detailed Response-to-Intervention plan will systematically address academic losses using varied appropriate educational strategies.
 These resources will be offered free of charge to Choctaw- Nicoma Park students from our most vulnerable populations that we serve and our disproportionately impacted populations including but not limited to special needs students, FRD students and other groups of students without available resources readily available to them.
+Intervention methods will be relevant to math and reading as determined in our district’s CDAP (Comprehensive District Academic Plan) and be research-based.

 29% of budget (Learning Loss and Disproportionately Impacted Students)